AI Systems

 RAG Systems

-Enterprise knowledge retrieval as engineering infrastructure: sources, event-driven indexing, re-ranking, quality evaluation.
+Building a RAG system (retrieval-augmented generation): enterprise knowledge retrieval as engineering infrastructure — sources, event-driven indexing, re-ranking, quality evaluation.

 Most RAG systems break in production not because of the model but because of context.
 “Vector DB plus a prompt” is a prototype: it works in a demo because the data is small, fresh and selected to match the questions.
 In production every one of those assumptions stops holding, and the system starts answering confidently wrong.